MikeAlexMartinez/nand2tetris-1-coursera/README.md

 And - Done
 Or - Done
 Not - Done
-Xor
+Xor - Done
-Mux
+Mux - Done
-DMux
+DMux - Done

-And16
+And16 - Done
-Not16
+Not16 - Done
-Or16
+Or16 - Done
-Mux16
+Mux16 - Done

-Or8Way
+Or8Way - Done
-Mux8Way16
+Mux4Way16 - Done
-Mux4Way16
+Mux8Way16 - Done
-DMux4Way
+DMux4Way -
 DMux8Way